AmericanAvalanche/avalanche.org-API-Client/API_USERGUIDE.md

 ## Map layer by avalanche center

-A <a href='https://geojson.org/'>geojson</a> representation for the given avalanche centers and the current avalanche forecast.
+A <a href='https://geojson.org/'>geojson</a> representation for the given avalanche center and the current avalanche forecast.

 `GET /v2/public/products/map-layer/{avalanche_center_id}`